 In NSW, the Victims Support Scheme provides financial assistance to victims of violent crimes, including historical abuse.
 To be eligible for compensation under this scheme, the abuse must have occurred in NSW and the applicant must have suffered physical or psychological harm as a result of the abuse.

 The applicant must also have reported the abuse to the police and cooperated with any investigation or prosecution.
+If the abuse was reported more than two years after it occurred, the applicant must provide a reasonable explanation for the delay.

 Compensation Amounts

-Compensation amounts for historical abuse claims vary based on the jurisdiction and forum in which the claim is made.
-In Australia, compensation is often awarded through negotiations with institutions, following court proceedings or from redress schemes.Â
+Compensation amounts for historical abuse claims vary by the severity of the abuse and the jurisdiction in which the claim is filed.
+In Australia, compensation is often awarded through redress schemes, which provide financial compensation to victims of historical abuse.

 How to Make a Claim